odig/daschoerchen/user/pages/03.choerchen-intern/02.choerchennoten/all-bells-in-paradies/noten_item.de.md

 ---
-title: 'All Bells in Paradies'
+title: 'All bells in Paradise'
 taxonomy:
     category:
         - Noten